Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Discussion and conclusions

 The visually blurry AI-driven precipitation forecasts raise two primary issues: drizzle bias and the underestimation of precipitation extremes.
-This study proposed solutions that can tackle both issues: (1) using terrain-following coordinates to improve extreme precipitation forecasts and (2) applying global mass and energy conservation schemes to reduce drizzle bias.
+This study proposed solutions that can tackle both issues: (1) using terrain-following coordinates to improve extreme precipitation forecasts, and (2) applying global mass and energy conservation constraints under terrain-following coordinates to reduce drizzle bias.

-Numerical experiments confirmed the effectiveness of the solutions.
-FuXi-plevel-physics and FuXi-sigma-physics, the two runs with conservation schemes are verified to have reduced drizzle bias compared to FuXi-sigma-base.
-On the other hand, FuXi-sigma-base and FuXi-sigma-physics, the two hybrid sigma-pressure level runs are verified to outperform FuXi-plevel-physics with an improved Threat Score (TS) on 25 mm per day threshold and improved precipitation intensity spectra.
+Numerical experiments confirmed the effectiveness of using terrain-following coordinates.
+FuXi-sigma-physics, the AIWP configuration that incorporates the full solution, provides the best precipitation forecasts with reduced drizzle bias and largely improved Threat Score (TS) on 25 $\mathrm{mm\cdot day^{-1}}$ threshold--- outperforming the constant pressure level AIWP models on extreme precipitation forecasts.

-This study provides a new set of conservation schemes in hybrid sigma-pressure level models following \citeA{sha2025improving}.
-With conservation schemes turned on, AIWP models are encouraged to reduce drizzle and learn more accurate separations of dry and light precipitation areas.
-In this way, they will not be penalized heavily by the training loss after the conservation schemes re-balance the global sum of net precipitation and evaporation.

-For the use of terrain-following coordinates, a case study of an atmospheric river event is conducted to investigate its contribution.
-The main finding is that over coastal mountains, terrain-following coordinates can represent near-surface wind fields better, whereas on constant pressure planes, in part due to the ``below ground'' interpolation and lower vertical resolution near the surface, coastal near-surface winds may have been underestimated.
-This implies that by providing better near-surface dynamics, terrain-following coordinates can potentially help AIWP models to understand orographic precipitation processes better and improve extreme precipitation forecasts.
+A case study of an atmospheric river event is conducted to investigate the contribution of terrain-following coordinates.
+It reveals that terrain-following coordinates can represent near-surface wind fields better over land areas, whereas on constant pressure planes, due to the ``below ground'' interpolation, near-surface winds may be represented poorly, causing AIWP models to overlook their importance in precipitation forecasts.
+This shows that by providing better near-surface dynamics, terrain-following coordinates can help AIWP models learn precipitation-related information better and improve the extreme forecasts.

-The solutions of this study are unique.
-They originate from atmospheric science domain knowledge, with specific aims on which part of the problem they can fix, and their contributions are explainable.
-FuXi is the example AIWP architecture of this study, but our solutions are not tied to a specific neural network layer, and they can be adapted by a wide range of AIWP models.